MichaelAzzara/TwonkyRaspbian/README.md

 # TwonkyRaspbian
 Twonky 8.2.1 for Raspbian Jessie

+Objective: Quick install of twonkyserver on raspbian.

-    Work in progress
+    [Work in progress]

--- quick install
+Quick install instructions:

 1. Clone into /usr/share
 2. $sudo apt-get install ruby # >> to use INSTALL.rb